Baked Eggplant Parmesan

 - Remove the ends from your eggplants and peel the skin off using a peeler.

 - Cut the eggplant in half and then slice it lengthwise.
 Next, you’ll cube or dice the eggplant into evenly sized pieces.
-I like slightly larger pieces because the eggplant will cook down as it roasts.
+About the size of a half dollar.

 - Once diced, add the eggplant into a mixing bowl and season it with salt and olive oil.
 Toss until everything is well coated.

 - Let the eggplant rest in the bowl for one hour.
 The salt will extract any excess moisture and bitterness from the eggplant.
 Set aside.

 - In a sauce pot, combine the whole peeled pomodoro tomatoes, garlic, salt, butter, and oregano.
 Stir well over low heat.
 Using a wooden spoon, break the whole peeled tomatoes into smaller pieces.
 Once well combined, turn off the heat and set the sauce aside.

 - In a small mixing bowl, combine the Romano, parmesan, and mozzarella cheese.
 Stir well and set it aside.